U.S. Fish and Wildlife Service

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Species Programs.
 The USFWS administers grant-making funds for each of the following species and groups: African elephant; Asian elephant; great apes; marine turtles; rhinoceros and tigers; amphibians in decline; and critically endangered animals.

 About regional programs

-In each of these three program areas, eligibility for competitive grants is open to organizations and individuals worldwide.
+In each of these program areas, eligibility for competitive grants is open to organizations and individuals worldwide.
 Applicants can be public or private, and governmental or non-governmental.
 Most grants are to national and international wildlife organizations; zoological societies; conservation and development NGOs; and institutions of research and education.

 Applicants or project partners are normally expected to contribute cash or in-kind contributions to the project.
 Additionally, applicants from non-governmental organizations should include letters of support from the relevant local, regional, or national conservation authorities in the countries where the projects take place.

 Most of the international grant-making programs in USFWS post email addresses for individuals who have questions.

 Geographical Distribution of Grant Activities in Developing Countries